Why Lipstick is a Good Place to Start Your Clean Beauty Journey

 While it may not seem like such a big deal for such a small amount of lipstick you're putting on, if you use lipstick every day, or are reapplying every couple of hours, it definitely adds up!
 Since your lips are not a good barrier, they will absorb chemicals from your body the entire time you are wearing lipstick.
 AND, if you're in a hurry like me, half the time during the application process, the lipstick just ends up on your teeth or in your mouth, and you end up swallowing it.
 The chemicals you are ingesting build up in your body over time and can result in all the negative health effects we've mentioned.
 Definitely not worth it, if you ask us!

-How can I be smart about what I'm putting in my mouth?
+How can I be smart about what I'm putting on my mouth?

 Since scientists haven't been able to pinpoint a certain brand, color, or finish is more toxic than others, we can't recommend any specific lipstick styles.
 However, here are some of our general recommendations.

-- Take a look at our "giving your makeup a makeover" piece for some awesome tips on purchasing non-toxic makeup.
+- Take a look at our "giving your makeup a makeover" piece for some awesome tips on purchasing clean beauty products without toxic ingredients.

-- Try and have a less-toxic lipstick on hand for everyday wear, and save the ones that are more toxic (but probably work better!) for special occasions.
-A couple brands that we like are ILIA, Kosas, Juice Beauty, Beautycounter and Kjaer Weis.
+- Try and have a clean beauty lipstick on hand for everyday wear, and save the ones that are more toxic (but might be your fav now!) for special occasions.
+A couple brands that we like are ILIA, Kosas, Lily Lolo, Vapour, Juice Beauty, Beautycounter and Kjaer Weis.
+There are some great clean beauty retailers that carry lots of options like the Detox Market, Credo Beauty, Follian, and even Sephora has a clean beauty section now.

 - Know that price point doesn't dictate safety - your $30 lipstick is not any safer than a $5 drugstore one.